 Armed with some surplus chip fryers from Nalley Fine Foods, the founders went to work in a 15,000 square foot warehouse in Auburn, Washington.
 Since most of their startup money went into the equipment and facility, marketing funds were virtually non-existent.
 Undaunted, the company went guerilla, delivering samples to area convenience stores and gas stations and handing out free chips at events, all in an attempt to build a following.

 The plan worked better than anyone imagined.
-Tim’s Cascade Style Potato Chips became a huge hit and began to find their way into bigger and bigger retailers.
+Tim’s Cascade Snacks potato chips became a huge hit and began to find their way into bigger and bigger retailers.

 That’s when another Northwest business legend came calling – Costco.
-Looking to expand its own market share overseas, Costco asked if another brand of Tim’s, Hawaiian Sweet Maui Onion Chips, could be carried in their stores in Japan.
+Looking to expand its own market share overseas, Costco asked if another brand of Tim’s Cascade Snacks, Hawaiian Sweet Maui Onion Chips, could be carried in their stores in Japan.
 The Asian market not only loved the Maui Onion flavor, but Tim’s Jalapeno chips as well.

 This emphasis on local flavors and business partners extends to the potatoes themselves.
 More than 80% of the 40 million pounds of potatoes used annually come from local farms, including those in Quincy, Toppenish and Ellensburg.